Celebrating Thirteen Years Online - Also See Our Alternate Web Site

 Summary

-Overall, this is precisely how the US working sailors of yore would have adapted such a vessel to its new purpose, i.e. that of a safe, easily built ocean sailing craft.
+Overall, this is precisely how the US working sailors of yore would have adapted such a vessel to a new purpose - that of a safe, easily built ocean sailing craft.
 Then, whether it is an "exact" replica of a fat old oyster boat... no one will care.
-Nor will anyone even notice...!
+Nor for that matter will anyone even notice...!
 For an understanding of the rationale being applied here, please see our article on New Materials vs Classic Design.

-Fast cruising, windward ability, seaworthiness, simplicity of construction, ruggedness, and a reasonable cost to build and maintain... these have been the primary goals of the design.
-In my view, all of those goals have been superbly met.
+Classic styling, seaworthiness, ruggedness, fast cruising, windward ability, simplicity of construction, a reasonable cost to build and maintain... these have been the primary goals of this design.
+In my view, each of those goals has been superbly met.

 For more information, please inquire.